npodonnell/probabilistic-recursive-gossip/README.tex.md

 ## 3. Self-Organizing Algorithm

-Whenever a new node joins a P2P network, it needs a way of finding out about other nodes already on the network.
+When a new node joins a P2P network, it needs a way of finding out about other nodes already on the network.
 Usually the P2P software will ship with a list of hard-coded "seed" nodes, which the joining node can initially connect to.
 From there, the new node can ask its peers about their peers, then connect to them, and so forth.

 In LS networks a similar method is used for bootstrapping, but nodes will prefer to connect to certain peers over others.
 In particular they favor peers who's IDs are most similar to the node's ideal peers; more precisely the peers which have the smallest logarithmic distance to one of the node's ideal IDs.